Riad 11 Zitoune

 Eating

-The riad has a relaxed eat-where-you-like (and when-you-like) dining policy so meals can be enjoyed in your room, in the courtyard, or on the roof terrace.
+The main riad has no formal restaurant but a set lunch or dinner menu can be requested; there's a relaxed eat-where-you-like (and when-you-like) dining policy so meals can be enjoyed in your room, in the courtyard, or on the roof terrace - just give the team a little notice.
 There’s a huge emphasis on homecooked dishes, all of which are made with locally-sourced fresh ingredients and flavoured with aromatic spices from the souks.
-Breakfast is a simple but hearty affair with offerings such as fresh-pressed orange juice, homebaked breads, eggs, pancakes, pastries, and a choice of mint tea or excellent coffee.
+We didn't have much choice in our dinner, a classic chicken tagine, but it was delicious nonetheless.

 If you fancy a change of scene, they also run a cafe restaurant, Cafe Munich, a short walk from the riad.
 It's the first in the Medina to have a kids' play area, making it ideal for hungry families.